A2 · Elementary TOEIC 255–400 IELTS 2.5–3.5 Tense & Aspect

 Learn was and were — the past simple forms of 'to be' — to describe past states, identities, locations, and conditions.

-Was and were are the past tense forms of the verb to be.
-They are used to describe:
+The verbs was and were are the past tense forms of the primary verb to be (am/is/are).
+They are incredibly common and are used to describe:

-They say: "this was the situation at that time — but it may have changed."
+Using was/were tells the listener: "This was the state or situation at a specific past time — but it may have completely changed by now."

-He / She / It was She was a student.
+I / He / She / It was tired / a student.

 He was only twelve years old at the time.

-You / We / They were not (weren't) They weren't there.
+You / We / They weren't (were not) there.

 We weren't hungry.